DailyDilemma/COMP4350/docs/readme.md

 ###ListAssist Testing
 - Standard Visual Studio test suite, press CTRL-R,A to run all tests.
+- NOTE: When testing, in order for Selenium to work properly the ListAssist project MUST be the startup project!
 - If the test explorer window doesn't open automatically, from the main menu go to Test -> Windows -> Test Explorer